fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 If you look higher up in the code, you will see that these 2 functions `gotPosCallback()` and `errorFunction()` are both defined.

 ##Displaying the map in the callback function
 If you look at `gotPosCallback()`, our callback function, you will see that it is doing exactly what `displayMap()` did in our first, basic example.
-In fact, we could just have well have called the function `displayMap()` but we chose another function name to highligt its callback nature.
+In fact, we could just have well have called the function `displayMap()` but we chose another function name to highlight its callback nature.
 ---
 title: Adding a Marker to the Map
 files: []